Craft a paw-some personalized gift with our free Dog Christmas Stocking Pattern! A paw-shaped stocking to make your furry friend’s holiday special!

-I work from home and often the only company I have for the whole day is our rescue dog, Toby.
+I work from home, and often, the only company I have for the whole day is our rescue dog, Toby.
 Every day Toby and I start the day with a morning dog walk and a coffee in the park.
 Toby then sticks to my side for the rest of the day.
 He even manages to get himself into some of my craft photos.

-What You Need To Make A Personalized Dog Christmas Stocking
+How To Make A Pawesome Christmas Stocking

 - Burlap, hessian, jute, sacking or whatever you call it!
 Or you can make it in other fabrics, such as denim or patterned cotton.

 - Needle and thread